 - Equality Impact Assessment Report (282KB PDF file)

 - Initial Sustainability Appraisal Report (113KB PDF file)

 The proposals map is an ordnance survey base map illustrating Development Plan Document policies and proposals for the allocation of land for specific types of development.
 It identifies areas of the borough where area-specific core policies apply, safeguarded sites for notable land uses or activities, significant development sites and other relevant area/site-specific designations.

-The Council has published a new policies map with the Waltham Forest Local Plan - Development Management Policies Proposed Submission Document.
-When adopted this new map will replace the 2006 UDP Proposals Map.
+The Council has published a new Policies Map with the Waltham Forest Local Plan (Development Management Policies Document, adopted October 2013).
+This replaces the 2006 UDP Proposals Map.

 As background information, the previous UDP Proposals Map is published below.

 View the Interactive Web Version of the 2006 UDP.

 The North London Waste Plan identifies a range of suitable sites for the management of all North London’s waste up to 2031 and sets out policies and guidelines for determining planning applications for waste developments.
 This plan is being prepared by the North London Boroughs of Barnet, Camden, Enfield, Hackney, Haringey, Islington and Waltham Forest.

 The waste plan will identify a range of suitable sites for the management of all North London's waste up to 2031 and include policies and guidelines for determining planning applications for waste developments.